dan-osull/rob/README.md

 The process is reversible: `rob` can move a game back to your fast disk on demand.
 This is quicker than downloading it again and doesn't use any of your data allowance.

-While `rob` was designed with games and SSDs in mind it works with folders and drives of any type.
+`rob` was designed with games and SSDs in mind but it works with folders and drives of any type.

+## Download

+Goes here.

 ## How to use